Tereza Jezkova

 - Can species adjust their environmental requirements in face of climate change?
 In other words, when environmental (e.g. climatic) conditions change, can populations simply adjust to these changes via plasticity or evolutionary adaptations?

 - Do species adapt to changing climate?
 This is related to the previous question.
-In case evolutionary adaptations are needed for species to adjust to environmental change, what are these adaptations?
+In case evolutionary adaptations are needed for populations to adjust to environmental change, what are these adaptations?
 And where are they in the genome?

 Selected Publications